Y-IAB/lm-evaluation-harness/README.md

 - Config-based task creation and configuration
 - Easier import and sharing of externally-defined task config YAMLs
 - Support for Jinja2 prompt design, easy modification of prompts + prompt imports from Promptsource
-- More advanced configuration options, including output post-processing, answer extraction, and multiple LM generations per document, configurable fewshot settings, and more
+- More advanced configuration options, including output post-processing, answer extraction, and multiple LM generations per document, configurable few-shot settings, and more
 - Speedups and new modeling libraries supported, including: faster data-parallel HF model usage, vLLM support, MPS support with HuggingFace, and more
 - Logging and usability changes
 - New tasks including CoT BIG-Bench-Hard, Belebele, user-defined task groupings, and more